mia-platform/documentation/versioned_docs/version-5.x.x/runtime_suite/mongodb-reader/service-configuration.md

 ### Configuration fields

-The object exported by the files in the `profiles` folder must contain the following fields:
+The object exported byt he files in the `profiles` folder must contain the following fields:

 * **name**: the string that defines the endpoint (e.g. for the file above the exposed APIs will be of the form `GET /books/:name/json`)
 * **parameters**: an array of objects.
 Each object defines a query parameter of the API.
 In particular, it can be defined the name and the type of the parameter and wheter it is requiered or not.